 Top Benefits of Taking Breaks at Work

 Breaks are essential to employee morale.
-Studies have shown that breaks lead to higher productivity, higher job satisfaction, a more balanced emotional health, and a stronger desire to go above and beyond.
+Studies have shown that breaks lead to higher productivity, greater job satisfaction, a more balanced emotional health, and a stronger desire to go above and beyond.

 Most experts recommend taking breaks between every 25 and 90 minutes.
 In the end, it depends on what is best for you.